-Treatment of wound cankers is similar regardless of the source of physical injury.
-Usually it is most practical to simply cut off seriously damaged limbs.
+ment of wound cankers is similar regardthe source of physical injury.
+Usually it is of the source of physical and the source of physical and the source of physical and the source of th limbs.
 Pruning wounds made flush with the trunk or scaffold limb heal much more rapidly than when a stub is left.
 Trees which have been severely damaged in their first or second summer sometimes recover most rapidly if cut off close to the ground and allowed to regrow.
 If the cankered area is retained on the tree, healing will be more rapid if the margins are not ragged.
 The edges of the canker should be made smooth by cutting into healthy bark with a knife.
 The upper and lower ends of the canker should be cut to a V shape to hasten healing.
 Large areas of dead bark can be cut off with a drawknife.